Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction

 We select 20 YouTube channels and download all the videos and their transcripts.
 The channels are selected to have good-quality videos with automatically generated transcripts containing detailed verbal descriptions of the actions depicted.

 An analysis of the videos indicates that both the textual and visual information are rich sources for describing not only the actions but also in what order the actions are performed, making them a great source of data for developing action co-occurrence models.
 The routine nature of the videos means that the vloggers record and describe their actions in the order they normally occur in a day: \eg{}, ``wake up'', ``make bed'', ``wash face'', ``make breakfast'', ``drive to work'', and so on.
 They can also choose to focus on certain activities (\eg{}, often cooking) and enumerate more fine-grained actions related to those activities (\eg{}, ``cut apple'', ``add peanut butter'').
 Therefore, our dataset contains both general and fine-grained actions.
-We present data analyses in \Cref{data_analysis}.

-\paragraph{Action extraction.} Having a comprehensive list of actions is necessary for creating graphs that contain most of the actions in the videos.
+We present data analyses in \cref{data_analysis}. \paragraph{Action extraction.} Having a comprehensive list of actions is necessary for creating graphs that contain most of the actions in the videos.
 At the same time, not all the actions from the transcripts are useful, as many of them are not visible in the video or hard to detect by computer vision systems (\eg{}, ``feel'', ``talk'', ``thank'', ``hope'', ``need'', ``see').

-Therefore, we first make sure that the actions we collect are mostly visible in the videos.
+Therefore, we first ensure that the actions we collect are mostly visible in the videos.
 Our strategy is to extract all the verbs from the transcripts and then filter them using a list of ``visual verbs'' collected from imSitu~\cite{yatskar2016}, COCO-a~\cite{ronchi2015describing} and Levin~\cite{Levin1993EnglishVC}.\footnote{Levin's taxonomy provides a classification of 3,024 verbs (4,186 senses) into 48 broad and 192 fine-grained classes.
 We leave analyzing the Levin verb taxonomy impact on human action model performance as a future work direction.} Verbs from imSitu and COCO-a are considered visual as the dataset collection pipelines include an explicit annotation step to determine if verbs are visual.
 We manually filter and check the verbs collected from Levin.